imnxtamess/js-biglietto-treno/readme.md

 - <span style="color: orange">ELSE IF</span> over 65 get a 40% discount
 - final price has to have 2 decimal numbers max

-3. print final price variable
+3. print final price calculation